adiframemedia/maptur/README.md

 # Welcome to Maptur
 Maptur is a 3D Positiong and Tracking Software and Plugin Collective that translates IMU data from mobile devices into usable 3D positioning data for animation software.
-Currently, it works in Blender but will soon have support in Maxon Cinema 4D, SideFX Houdini, and Autodesk Maya.
+Currently, it works in Blender but will soon have support in Maxon Cinema 4D, SideFX Houdini, Unreal Engine 5, and Autodesk Maya.
 Our mobile app will be out later next month for IOS and the Android version will come out the following month.

 <br />